iamalexgrey/Dead-Reckon-25/README.md

                                  ╚═════╝  ╚═════╝
 ```
 # LXTerminal
-Copy the configuration from the DeadReckon25.conf file to the appropriate place in the lxterminal.conf
+Copy the configuration from the DeadReckon25.conf file to the appropriate place in the lxterminal.conf.

 # QTerminal
+Copy the DeadReckon25.colorscheme file to /usr/share/qtermwidget5/color-schemes.
+In the QTerminal settings, select the appropriate color scheme.